Run of the Mill (Judas Priest song): Background

+Composition and lyrics

+"Run of the Mill" has been described as a progressive rock and blues rock ballad.

 The song's lyrics are about a poor old man, whose "prospects" for a good life "vanished", now embattled and confused by today's society.
 Following the first two verses is a long guitar solo by Downing, with Glenn Tipton playing keyboards.
 At the end of the song, the music gets heavier as Halford shows off his vocal range by wailing the end lines.